The 2018 Frederick County Human Needs Assessment

 These three issues include important elements of the human needs identified by the 2011 effort.

-An executive summary of the report will be available on April 3, 2019 and will include information about the Community Foundation's strategic grantmaking for 2019 and beyond based on the priorities listed above.
+An executive summary of the report is available and includes information about the Community Foundation's strategic grantmaking for 2019 and beyond based on the priorities listed above.

 Research and Sponsors